 Potential Sign-Up Bonuses

-Most travel credit cards also offer sign-up bonuses to sweeten the deal, though specific bonuses can vary quite a bit depending on the card you’ve chosen.
+Most travel credit cards also offer sign-up bonuses to sweeten the deal, such as gas discounts through GasBuddy, though specific bonuses can vary quite a bit depending on the card you’ve chosen.
 Still, the basic structure of a sign-up bonus is typically consistent from one card to the next.
 Simply charge a certain dollar amount to your new travel credit card within the first few months of opening your account and you’ll receive the points or mile bonus.
 The amount you need to spend and the number of days or months you have to spend it can vary from one card to the next, as can the bonus itself.
 However, it is not uncommon to receive 50,000 or more bonus points for meeting the requirements, which can easily translate to hundreds of dollars in bonuses.

 Just make sure that before you sign up for any travel credit card, you’re familiar with the terms of the sign-up bonus and comfortable with your ability to spend (and pay off) your charges.